EthanDKwan/Stock-Tracker-Website/README.md

 - Minimizes attention, time, and knowledge requirements while aiming to outperform the market.

 Note: The moonshot goal remains challenging for multi-trillion-dollar financial industries.
-Short of this moonshot, I aim to learn and build something interesting along the way.
+Short of this moonshot, let's learn and build something interesting along the way.

 Author:
 Ethan D. Kwan